abdulsalamdeveloper1999/abdulsalamdeveloper1999/README.md

 - Features:
   - Secure User Sign In And Sign Up
   - Searching and Adding linkedin to app either url or by name
-  - Generate Commnet for the post
+  - Generate Comment for the post
   - Generate Similar post using other user post
 - Technologies:
   - Flutter